Effective Date: January 1, 2020

 You may send us a verifiable request at firstname.lastname@example.org regarding the above rights.
 Only you, or someone legally authorized to act on your behalf, may make a verifiable consumer request related to your personal information.
 The verifiable consumer request must: 1) provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative; and 2) describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.
 We will only use personal information provided in a verifiable consumer request to verify the requestor's identity or authority to make the request.

-We endeavour to respond to a verifiable consumer request within forty-five (45) days of its receipt.
+We endeavor to respond to a verifiable consumer request within forty-five (45) days of its receipt.
 If we require more time, we will inform you of the reason and extension period in writing.

 Do Not Track Signals